tqhn/README.md/README.md

 🎯 **Quality Manager | Data-Inspired Problem Solver**

 Welcome to my GitHub!
 I'm currently a Quality Manager in the manufacturing sector, bringing over a decade of experience in quality systems, root cause analysis, continuous improvement, and operational excellence.
-Alongside my core profession, I’m actively expanding my skills in **Python**, **SQL**, **data analysis**, and **automation** to solve real-world manufacturing problems more efficiently.
+Alongside my core profession, I’m actively expanding my skills in **Python**, **SQL**, **data analysis**, and **automation** to solve real-world problems more efficiently.

 ---